Badak LNG: Discovery and contracting (1972–1974)

-Establishment and development (1974-2000)
+Establishment and development (1974–2000)

-On November 26, 1974, the company PT Badak NGL was established with its shareholders, Pertamina, VICO Indonesia and Japan Indonesia LNG Co., Ltd. (JILCO).
-These companies are collaborating to operate the Badak LNG plant.
-The company name is taken from the name of the area where the giant natural gas reserves were found.

-Construction of the refinery began on November 26, 1974, and was completed 36 months later on July 5, 1977, with the construction of the first LNG train (train A).
-The first refinery was inaugurated on August 1, 1977, and the first shipment of LNG was carried out on August 9, 1977, to Senboku, Japan via the LNG Aquarius.
+The company PT Badak NGL was established on November 26, 1974, with its shareholders being Pertamina, VICO Indonesia, and Japan Indonesia LNG Co.
+Ltd. (JILCO), the three companies that also operate the Badak LNG plant.
+Construction of the refinery began on November 26, 1974, and the first LNG train (Train A) was completed 36 months later on July 5, 1977.
+The first refinery was inaugurated on August 1, 1977, and the first shipment of LNG was dispatched on August 9, 1977, going to Senboku, Japan, on the LNG Aquarius.

-PT Badak also has 4 parallel pipelines measuring 36 inches and 42 inches which function to deliver natural gas from gas fields for LNG and LPG raw materials from previously having only a 36-inch pipeline in the company's initial standing.
-In addition, on the same track there is one 42-inch pipe owned by Pupuk Kalimantan Timur.

-For 25 years, the Badak LNG plant which initially only had 2 trains, but now has 8 trains and is added with LPG producing facilities, along with the discovery of equally large natural gas reserves around Muara Badak.
-If it operates at full capacity, the Badak LNG refinery can produce an average of 140,000 tons of natural gas per day.
-The annual total natural gas production has been increased from 3.3 million tons of LNG per year in 1977 to more than 22 million tons of LNG and 1.2 million tons of LPG per year.
-LNG production in Badak NGL is one of the largest in the world.
+For 25 years, the Badak LNG plant had only two LNG trains, but it now has eight—the extra trains and LPG-producing facilities were added after the discovery of further large reserves around Muara Badak.
+Operating at full capacity, the Badak LNG refinery can produce an average of 140,000 tons of natural gas per day.
+The annual total LNG production increased from 3.3 million tons in 1977 to more than 22 million tons of LNG and 1.2 million tons of liquefied petroleum gas (LPG) per year by 2001, making Badak NGL's LNG production one of the largest in the world.
+The total proven reserves of the Badak gas field are around 7 trillion cubic feet (200 billion m^{3}), with production originally slated to increase to around 500 million cubic feet/day (1.42 million m^{3}/day).

+After initially having only a single 36-inch pipeline, PT Badak NGL now delivers natural gas from the gas fields via four parallel pipelines measuring 36 in or 42 in.
+In addition, a 42-inch pipe owned by Pupuk Kalimantan Timur is on the same pipeline track.

-Decrease in production (Since 2001)
+Decrease in production (2001–present)

-Since 2001, LNG production from Bontang has begun to decline.
-Of the 379 cargoes in 2001 it was 341 cargoes in 2005.
-The decline in production caused PT Badak to no longer be able to fulfill its commitment to the buyer's contract.
-In addition, the government's policy also reduces LNG exports from Bontang because the LNG is diverted to meet the supply of several domestic fertilizer factories.
-LPG production was forced to be stopped temporarily seeing the reduction in gas supply to PT Badak, starting from 2006.
+LNG production from Bontang began to decline after 2001, from 379 cargoes in 2001 to 341 cargoes in 2005, leading to PT Badak no longer being able to fulfill its sales contracts.
+In addition, Indonesian government policy reduced LNG exports from Bontang in order to meet the LNG supply needs of several domestic fertilizer factories.
+In 2006, this reduction in gas supply to PT Badak forced its LPG production to be stopped temporarily, with LPG production not resuming until 2009, with a total production of only 435,518 million tons that year.

-LPG production, which had been stopped by PT Badak in 2006, began operations again in 2009 with a total production of 435,518 that year.
-However, LNG production has continued to decline since 2001 (the highest production in the history of PT Badak), despite a rise in 2007 and 2008.
-In 2009, LNG production was recorded at 17,375,053 tons.
+LNG production has continued to decline since the peak production of 2001.
+Despite a rise in 2007 and 2008, 2009 LNG production was only 17,375,053 tons, and since 2011 Badak NGL has operated just four train refineries.

-According to some experts' estimates, based on data on natural gas availability that existed in early 2008, it is estimated that in 2010, PT Badak will operate with only 6 trains.
-But since 2011, Badak NGL still operate 4 train refineries.